sazidnur/waer-os-3-article/README.md

 </br>

-For over a decade, Samsung and Google have worked together to push mobile technology forward across smartphones, tablets and foldables but Smartwatches are the next step in mobile computing and we’re truly excited about the future of wearables.
+Samsung and Google have collaborated for over a decade to advance mobile technology across smartphones, tablets, and foldables, but smartwatches are the next step in mobile computing, and we're very optimistic about the future of wearables.
 Recently, Samsung unveiled its new ***Galaxy Watch 4*** with ***Wear OS*** Powered by Samsung.

 Samsung has a long history with smartwatches, having experimented with a variety of features and software concepts.
 The company's most recent Galaxy Watch 4 marks the start of a new era.
 Its software is the result of a collaboration with Google, and it's the first in what might be a new series of Android watches based on Wear OS 3.
-New health functions have been added to the new Galaxy Watch 4. (snore detection and a body analysis sensor estimating BMI and muscle-fat tone using electrical impedance).
+New health functions have been added to the new Galaxy Watch 4. (snore detection, a body analysis sensor to estimate BMI and muscle-fat tone that uses electrical impedance).
 In comparison to previous Samsung watches, it also boasts an entirely new operating system: one that is based on Google's software but also includes Samsung's health and app capabilities.
 It'll integrate with core Android's and Samsung's apps.

 </br>